George Clooney’s foundation ‘hounding’ Russian journalists – Moscow

-The organization co-founded by Hollywood A-lister George Clooney has declared open season for prosecuting Russian journalists, Russian Foreign Ministry spokeswoman Maria Zakharova said.
-Her statement came after it was revealed that the Clooney Foundation for Justice (CFJ) has been pushing for secret arrest warrants for Russian media figures.
+The organization co-founded by Hollywood A-lister George Clooney has declared open season on Russian journalists, Foreign Ministry spokeswoman Maria Zakharova has said.
+The statement comes after it was revealed that the Clooney Foundation for Justice (CFJ) has been pushing for secret arrest warrants for Russian media figures.

 Actor and filmmaker George Clooney and his wife, human rights lawyer Amal Clooney, founded the CFJ in 2016 with the aim to “fight systemic injustice against vulnerable communities” around the world, according to its mission statement.